Palkon Ki Chhaon Mein: Plot

-Ravi is a well-educated, unemployed guy.
+Ravi Raj Sinha is a well-educated, unemployed guy.
 His mother (Pratima Devi) wants her son to get a job.
 One day Ravi goes to the post office to collect his father's pension and the postmaster mistakes him for a job candidate.
 After a joyful conversation, the postmaster offers Ravi a job of a postman and he happily accepts.
 As a result, Ravi has to go to a village named Sitapur for the job.
 There he finds Mohini always waiting for a letter.
 Eventually, Ravi and Mohini become friends.
 There is an old woman in the village who lost her son in the partition and has since become insane.
 Ravi and Mohini's friendship develops and Ravi falls in love with Mohini.
 A tanga driver Nathu has a strong interest in Ravi and Mohini.

 One day Mohini asks Ravi for his measurements so that she can knit him a sweater.
 Ravi misunderstands that Mohini is in love with him.
 Another day, Mohini gets angry with Ravi that he never brings a letter for her.
 Next day, Ravi writes a letter to Mohini proposing to her and hands it to her.
 Suddenly, Mohini tells him that she had been waiting for this letter as it belongs to her husband.
 Ravi is heartbroken.
 In the flashback, it is shown that Mohini loves a soldier also named Ravi.
 He has promised Mohini that he will return from the war, but had not returned.
 Ravi hands her the letter and returns to his home.
 Ravi also sets out to search for that guy, but gets no clue.